FIFA's Blatter comes out fighting despite scandal and divisions

 “Why didn’t they (the police) do this in March when we had the same meeting?
 At that time, we had less journalists.”

-Asked about Blatter’s remarks, a U.S. Department of Justice official said “the 47-count indictment speaks for itself, beyond which we will have no further comment at this time.”
-The federal indictment unsealed on Wednesday charged a total of nine soccer officials and five sports marketing executives with corruption.
+Officials from the U.S. Department of Justice were not immediately available to comment on his remarks.

+In a dawn swoop on a Zurich hotel on Wednesday, Swiss police arrested seven leading soccer officials, including FIFA vice-president Jeffrey Webb.

-The indictment, and Wednesday’s arrests, were connected to a bribery scandal being investigated by U.S., Swiss and other law enforcement agencies that has plunged FIFA into the worst crisis in its 111-year history.
+The arrests were connected to a bribery scandal being investigated by U.S., Swiss and other law enforcement agencies that plunged FIFA into the worst crisis in its 111-year history.

-The Justice Department official, who asked not to be named, noted U.S. Attorney General Loretta Lynch was asked at a news conference this week about the timing of the arrests and said, “we basically resolve cases when the evidence comes together, when they’re ready for a resolution.”

-Blatter also criticized UEFA, whose president, Michel Platini, had called for his resignation, saying it was not setting a good example to other soccer federations.

 He told reporters on Saturday that UEFA had opposed a proposal to set up an independent committee to carry out integrity checks on executive committee members before they could take office.